destroflyer/maniascript/docs/basics/types.md

 ```

 ## Ident
 Every class in ManiaScript has an `Id` property of the type `Ident`.
 Its value can be used to uniquely identify the according object.
-When not available, the value is `NullId`.
+Default value is `NullId`.

 ## Struct
 While a script can't declare custom classes, it's possible to define structs, which are pure data objects containing multiple variables as properties.
 Struct types can only be declared in the global scope, via `#Struct`: